khallarrahul/phase-5-project-final/README.md

 Check video here: https://www.loom.com/share/97bca2c5f86e45c3bff045e9e673d3f4?sid=eb24334f-b5e1-4770-92b3-3ebb63b7026e

+## Acknowledgments

+This project was created as a learning exercise, and it would not have been possible without the resources and support of the following:

+- Flatiron School community- teachers and fellow students
+- The web development community on Stack Overflow and MDN Web Docs for providing helpful resources and insights

 ## License

 This project is licensed under MIT license.
 Copyright (c) 2012-2023 Scott Chacon and others